wp-plugins/foxyshop/readme.txt

 == Changelog ==

+= 4.4.1 =
+* Improved WP_Error handling with FoxyCart API
+* Start using wp_redirect()
+* Fix for missing validation on variation values that are only "0"
+* Added 'foxyshop_social_media_header' handle for custom social media headers
+* Made the JavaScript UTF-8 checker more flexible
+* Updates SSO account updating to properly update WordPress passwords
+* Updated external jQuery reference to 1.10.2

 = 4.4 =
 * Added a default checkout and receipt template
 * Allow the fr:X variation modifier to adjust the sub_frequency